What is debt consolidation?

 While debt consolidation won’t wipe out your balance, the strategy can make it easier and less expensive to pay off debt.
 If you get a low interest rate, you could save hundreds or even thousands of dollars in interest.
 Managing one payment can also make it easier to stay on top of your bills and avoid late payments, which can hurt your credit.

-No matter what type of debt you’re consolidating, you have a few options to choose from.
+No matter what type of debt you’re consolidating, if you’re looking for how to consolidate debt, you have a few options to choose from.

 Debt consolidation loan